Thinking of incorporating a company in Singapore? You’re in the right place.

 Additionally, the registered office must be open to the public for at least three hours during ordinary business hours on weekdays to facilitate the delivery of legal documents and ensure authorities' accessibility.
 Failure to comply with these requirements can result in fines of up to SGD 5,000.

-Now that you have everything ready, including registering your business name, you can proceed with incorporating your company.
+Now that you have everything ready, including your approved company name, you can proceed with incorporating your company.

 In Singapore, all company registration applications must be submitted online through the Bizfile system, which you can only do so with a Singpass.